Cantera/cantera/doc/sphinx/yaml/species.rst

 A species using the ideal gas equation of state, as `described here <https://cantera.org/documentation/dev/doxygen/html/df/d31/classCantera_1_1PDSS__IdealGas.html#details>`__.

-This model is the default if no ``equation-of-state`` section is included.
+.. deprecated:: 3.0

+    This species thermo model is deprecated and will be removed after Cantera 3.0.

 .. _sec-yaml-eos-ions-from-neutral: